 “A flare can inflict life-threatening injuries as they burn at extremely high temperatures.

 “Smoke grenades are dangerous as they can emit toxic substances which can cause respiratory difficulty.

 “This has to be taken seriously and we’d urge communities to support our police partners in stamping out this reckless behaviour.”

-Displays by the group in Celtic’s European counters against AIK Stockholm and their 2-0 win over CFR Cluj are the latest incidents to have cause tension with the Celtic hierarchy.
+Displays by the group in Celtic’s European counters against AIK Stockholm and their 2-0 win over CFR Cluj are other incidents to have caused tension with the Celtic hierarchy.